GNSS receiver

 Custom scratch-built GPS receiver

-Pictured below are the first two test modules of the receiver, an RF front end for signal amplification, filtering, and downconversion, and a fractional-N PLL frequency synthesiser which will act as the systems local oscillator.
+Pictured below are the first revision test modules of the receiver, an RF front end for signal amplification, filtering, and downconversion, and a fractional-N PLL frequency synthesiser which acts as the systems local oscillator.
 These systems operate in the microwave frequency range, at approximately 1.6 GHz.
 This is a long-term project, after testing the above subsystems will be combined into an integrated receiver which will handle the computational aspects of the system.

 The primary problem I’m trying to address with this project is the fact that commercial GPS recievers cannot be used on high-altitude rocket flights.
 High altitude and space-capable GPS trackers are exorbitantly expensive, and unobtainable for student rocketry teams.
 I few years ago I decided that I could simply design my own system, and make it as inexpensive as possible.
 The design is made up of several elements:

-• RF Front End - this section is responsible for recieving signals from the GPS antenna.
-Signals in the L1 band are approximately 20dB below the thermal noise floor, so must be treated carefully.
+- RF Front End - this section is responsible for recieving signals from the GPS antenna.
+Received signals in the L1 band are approximately 20dB below the thermal noise floor, so must be treated carefully.
 The RF section amplifies, filters, and downconverts the signal to a 20MHz IF.
 The whole section is designed from readily available, non-specialised components.

-• Local Oscillator - this section generates an LO used in downconverting the signal to its IF.
-It needs to be a highly stable, low phase noise design, as any drifting of the LO will result in potential loss of GPS lock in the tracking loops, and a larger search space for doppler shift determination.
+- Local Oscillator - this section generates an LO used in downconverting the signal to its IF.
+It needs to be a highly stable, low phase noise design, as any drifting of the LO will result in potential loss of GPS lock in the tracking loops, and a larger search space for doppler shift determination during initial acquisition.
 This is of particular concern in rocketry applications; frequency references are often vibration susceptible so care must be taken to ensure immunity from environmental factors.

 Whilst this project is far from completed, I have already learned enourmous amounts from the work I have done.
 This is my first proper RF project, and has been a wonderful challenge to wrap my head around the advanced concepts involved in satellite positioning and RF electronics.
 I’m excited to continue the development of the project, and would love to one day fly it on a rocket into space.